Skip to main content

 Summary of program

-The Biomedical Research Inclusion & Diversity to Grow Excellence in science Undergraduate program in Pathology for Historically Black Colleges and Universities (BRIDGE UP–HBCU) program at the University of Utah is motivated by the need to recruit, and importantly retain, more Black trainees to the translational research enterprise.
-The program is designed to address three key needs of Black students in the transition from undergraduate to graduate education: acquiring deeper research experience, developing their ‘scientific identity’ and skills for success in the lab and academic settings, and building supportive long-term professional networks.
-In addition to preparing Black students to enter PhD and MD/PhD programs, this program will also promote their retention beyond graduate education, through growth into mentors and role-models to produce alumni who are empowered to overcome toxic training environments and fill the gaps of representation in faculty and leadership positions across clinical and translational disciplines.
+The Biomedical Research Inclusion & Diversity to Grow Excellence in science Undergraduate program in Pathology for Historically Black Colleges and Universities (BRIDGE UP–HBCU) program at the University of Utah is motivated by the need to recruit, and importantly retain, more trainees from an HBCU to the translational research enterprise.
+The program is designed to address three key needs of students from an HBCU in the transition from undergraduate to graduate education: acquiring deeper research experience, developing their ‘scientific identity’ and skills for success in the lab and academic settings, and building supportive long-term professional networks.
+In addition to preparing these students from HBCU'to enter PhD and MD/PhD programs, this program will also promote their retention beyond graduate education, through growth into mentors and role-models to produce alumni who are empowered to overcome toxic training environments and fill the gaps of representation in faculty and leadership positions across clinical and translational disciplines.

 hike